shaneson0/VisualizationAnalysisOfLearningAttention/readme.md

 1. Video frames acquisition.
 With the help of LifeCam camera, we acquire classroom teaching videos and extract out of all frames.

-2. Calibration of camera parameters.
+2. （张氏标定法）Calibration of camera parameters.
 To improve the head pose recognition accuracy, we use a convenient and accurate method in paper [5] to calibrate camera parameters.

 3. Face detection.
 Us face from each video frame.the face detection algorithm invented by Professor Yu Shiqi to detect